osheraz/allsight_dataset/README.md

 # **AllSight**-dataset

-The AllSight ataset comprises of [AllSight](https://github.com/osheraz/allsight) contact interactions.
+The AllSight dataset comprises of [AllSight](https://github.com/osheraz/allsight) contact interactions.
-We envision this can contribute towards efforts in tactile in-hand manipulations.
+We believe that this dataset has the potential to contribute to advancements in tactile in-hand manipulations.

-We provide access to AllSight images, contact pixels and poses, contact forces, contact torques, and penetration depth.
+We provide access to AllSight images, contact pixels & poses, contact forces, contact torques, and penetration depth.
-This dataset is supplementary to the [AllSight paper](edit link) submission.
+This dataset is supplementary to the [AllSight paper](https://arxiv.org/abs/2307.02928) submission.

 ## Getting started: **Code**